Address: 1 Bol’shaya Gruzinksaya Street, Moscow, Russia

 To resurrect and imbue with new life one of the most barren and little-visited places in the zoo.
 To establish an environment giving rise to qualitatively new usage formats and scenarios.
 To provide a comfortable environment for animals within a confined area while facilitating programs of varying durations for all seasons for children of all ages.
 To show children how animals live in a more natural habitat.

 The Moscow Zoo is one of the very oldest in Europe.
-As with all old zoos, it finds itself in quite a precarious position: located in the center of a megalopolis, it has limited opportunities for further development by means of territorial expansion.
+It finds itself in quite a precarious position: located in the center of a megalopolis, it has limited opportunities for further development by means of territorial expansion.
 But it can enhance the quality of the space it does have.
-Until quite recently, all that was offered to young visitors were fairy-tale themed tours, where even the selection of animals had to support the story line (for example, they tried to put a fox and a crane in the same enclosure).
-The children’s zoo was in need of an entirely new direction, a direction which was provided by Wowhaus in close cooperation with zoo specialists, sociologists from Design Bureau 23, and Dmitri Knorre, a biologist, popularizer of science, and designer of board games for biology.
+Until quite recently, all that was offered to young visitors were fairy-tale themed tours, where even the selection of animals had to support the story line.
+The children’s zoo was in need of an entirely new direction, a direction which was provided by Wowhaus in close cooperation with zoo specialists, sociologists from KB23, and Dmitri Knorre, a biologist, popularizer of science, and designer of board games for biology.

 Across from the aviary, stretching along the opposing wall of the zoo, is an area with domestic poultry, beginning with a pigeon coop which should remind some adults of similar ones from their childhood yards and rooftops.

-Located right at the very exit is an area with no animals.
-Here one can simply take a quick break: there is a cafe for adults, and a play area intended for quieter games since interacting with animals can be a bit stressful for children.
+At the very exit is located an area with no animals.
+Here one can simply take a quick break: there is a cafe, and a play area intended for quieter games.
 There is also a year-round education center located here.

 Located along this route are specially designed educational stands.